If you’re a Muslim, you may be wondering whether or not our financing/investments are Halal.

 This is precisely the agreement that we offer our customers with two differences that are advantageous to the customer:

 1. The added flexibility of allowing the financed to work wherever they please.
 Whereas with the father-in-law’s agreement with Moses, Moses worked directly for his father-in-law.
+It is certainly conceivable for the father-in-law, within the framework of his agreement with Moses, to tell Moses to work wherever he pleased and share with him the fruits of his labor, which is exactly how our product is set up.

 2. Rather than sharing %100 of the fruits of one’s labor with their financier, as did Moses with his father in law, only a small percentage of the fruits of one’s labor are shared with BFF.